blitu12345/blitu12345.github.io/README.md

 Clustering is an approach to unsupervised machine learning.
 Clustering with KMeans is one of algorithms of clustering.But to clustering a variety of species requires higher understanding of machine learning algos.I have used variuos approaches like elbow methoda and hiearchical clustering methods to understand this high dimensional data.Implementation is available [here](https://github.com/blitu12345/Cluster-Species).

 ### Content-based recommender system
-Implemented a content based recommender system to recoomend genre, books for user for a typical bookstore website.Code can be found [here](https://github.com/blitu12345/Recommender-system)
+Implemented a content based recommender system to recoomend genre, books for user for a typical bookstore website.Code can be found [here](https://github.com/blitu12345/Recommender-system).

+### The Cab Service
+Contest held on [hackerearth](https://www.hackerearth.com/challenge/competitive/machine-learning-indiahacks-2017/), aimed to help company predict the trip fare amount using modern Machine Learning approaches.Code can be found [here](help company to predict the trip fare amount)

+### House Prices: Advanced Regression Techniques

+House Prices: Advanced Regression Techniques is a knowledge competition on Kaggle.
+This is a regression problem: based on information about houses we predict their prices.
+General description and data are available on [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+Used Supervised Learning methods to predict Boston house prices.
+With ensemble modelling and feature engineering my model was finally able to predict prices with high confidence.

 ### DeepLearning Implementations with Tensorflow and Pytorch
 1. Handwritten digit recognition on MNIST implemented using tensorflow.Code can be found [here](https://github.com/blitu12345/Code-With-DL/tree/master/tensorflow/Convnets)